Modes of Mechanical Guidance of Adhesion-Independent Cell Migration: Results

 Eventually the cell fully polarizes, Fig. \ref{fig:Spontaneous}(d,e).
 The asymmetric distribution of myosin generates a constant force toward the high-concentration region, inducing a retrograde flow (in the cell’s frame of reference) of the cell cortex.
-This flow interacts frictionally with the confining walls and also through viscous interactions with the external fluid, allowing the cell to transmit tangential forces to its surrounding.
-As the rear contracts and the cortex flows backward, there is a net cytoplasmic fluid flow towards the front, which propels the cell body forward while establishing a circular flow pattern within the cell, Fig.~\ref{fig:Spontaneous}(e).
+This flow interacts frictionally with the confining walls, through shear stresses transmitted by the thin liquid layer between the cell surface and the channel wall, allowing the cell to transmit tangential forces to its surrounding.
+As the rear contracts and the cortex flows backward, its friction against the channel walls propels the cell body forward.
+At the same time, the cytoplasm's incompressibility leads to a recirculating flow pattern within the cell, Fig.~\ref{fig:Spontaneous}(e).

 Note that the frictional interactions with the channel walls can arise through two distinct mechanisms.
 First, they may result from the close proximity with a no-slip wall, which inhibits tangential motion of the cell surface, either by direct contact or by strong viscous shear forces that penalize velocity differences between the cell and the near boundary.
 In contrast to these hydrodynamic effects, friction can also be modeled as an explicit force opposing fluid motion.
 This latter approach is employed to investigate the recently observed phenomenon of friction-guided cell migration in the next section.